Skip to main content

 Dashboards with Grafana

-The Azure Portal provides a great way to view metrics and logs, but if you prefer to visualize the data using Grafana, or execute complex queries using PromQL, you can use an Azure Managed Grafana instance or leverage the new Dashboards with Grafana feature for AKS!
+The Azure portal provides a great way to view metrics and logs, but if you prefer to visualize the data using Grafana, or execute complex queries using PromQL, you can use the Dashboards with Grafana feature built into AKS.

-In the AKS cluster's left-hand menu, click on Dashboards with Grafana under the Monitoring section.
-You will see a list of all the pre-configured Grafana dashboard that are available for your cluster.
+In the AKS cluster's menu, select Dashboards with Grafana under the Monitoring section.
+You'll see a list of all the pre-configured Grafana dashboards available for your cluster.

 Browse dashboards

-Log into the Grafana instance then in the Grafana home page, click on the Dashboards link in the left-hand menu.
-Here you will see a list of pre-configured dashboards that you can use to visualize the metrics collected by the Prometheus workspace.
+Sign in to the Grafana instance, then in the Grafana home page, select the Dashboards link in the menu.
+Here you'll see a list of pre-configured dashboards that you can use to visualize the metrics collected by the Prometheus workspace.

 In the Dashboards list, expand the Azure Managed Prometheus folder and explore the dashboards available.
 Each dashboard provides a different view of the metrics collected by the Prometheus workspace with controls to allow you to filter the data.